Chishikii/URP-Render-Features/README.md

 fullscreen shader.
 This shader can get the "_BlitSource" texture directly via a "URP Sample Buffer" node.

-I've made textures available by setting them as global textures in the command buffer but you could also pass the to the shader directly via ids.
+I've made textures available by setting them as global textures in the command buffer but you could also pass them to the shader directly via ids.

 ## Outline Render Feature